Monte-Amador/m1870263342/debug-v2.md

   }
 ```

 If a user supplies a filter (e.g. year) and the ajax query loads the results, it seems that is not being treated the same as an initial page load. **Is there a filter function similar to the initial page load and subsequent load-mores function that also includes/works with featured images**?
+If this is true and If there isn't a filter function that handles the featured posts, then I think this code block is where the solution would need to be implemented.
+By adding a conditional for when the user uses a filter.

+This is the solution path I'm on at this moment.
+If after considering this you think it's the right path, I can set out to take a stab at writing the conditional and inserting it but more than anything I wanted to communicate what I've tested and come to understand.